probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 If you want to quickly try Probe Dock and your favorite test framework generates standard xUnit/JUnit XML test reports, you can simply take your XML report file and drag-and-drop it into this widget.
-Probe Dock will queue it for processing and your report will appear in the UI a few seconds later.
+Probe Dock will queue it for processing and your report will appear a few seconds later.

+You can select the version of the project used to run the tests, as well as the test category:

 ![xUnit XML Reports Dropzone]({{ page.media_folder }}/xunit.png)

-As described [at the beginning of the article](#xunit), you do not have to manually upload XML reports: they can also be sent directly to the API.
+As described [at the beginning of the article](#xunit), you do not have to manually upload XML reports: they can also be sent directly to the Probe Dock API.
 The widget is provided because it is convenient for trial purposes.